agda/agda/doc/user-manual/tools/command-line-options.rst

 Pattern matching and equality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. option:: --exact-split, --no-exact-split

+     Require [do not require] all clauses in a definition to hold as
+     definitional equalities unless marked ``CATCHALL`` (see
+     :ref:`case-trees`).

+     Default: ``--no-exact-split``

+.. option:: --no-eta-equality

+     Default records to no-eta-equality (see :ref:`eta-expansion`).

+.. option:: --no-pattern-matching

+     Disable pattern matching completely.

+.. option:: --with-K

+     Overrides a global :option:`--without-K` in a file (see
+     :ref:`without-K`).

 .. option:: --without-K

      Disables definitions using Streicher’s K axiom (see
      :ref:`without-K`).

-.. option:: --with-K

-     Overrides a global :option:`--without-K` in a file (see
-     :ref:`without-K`).

-.. option:: --no-pattern-matching

-     Disable pattern matching completely.

-.. option:: --exact-split

-     Require all clauses in a definition to hold as definitional
-     equalities unless marked ``CATCHALL`` (see :ref:`case-trees`).

-.. option:: --no-exact-split

-     Do not require all clauses in a definition to hold as
-     definitional equalities (default).

-.. option:: --no-eta-equality

-     Default records to no-eta-equality (see :ref:`eta-expansion`).

 Search depth and instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. option:: --termination-depth={N}

-     Allow termination checker to count decrease/increase upto ``N`` (default: 1; see :ref:`termination-checking`).

 .. option:: --instance-search-depth={N}